Combinatorial and Structural Results for gamma-Psi-dimensions: Proofs of the Combinatorial Results

 \subsection{Margin Graph Dimension - $L_2$-norm}

-The sketch of the proof of Lemma~\ref{lemma:extended-Theorem-1-in-MenVer03} is basically that of Lemma~\ref{lemma:extended-Lemma-3.5-in-AloBenCesHau97-gamma-G-dim-optimized}, with two major differences.
-First, the construction of the $2$-separating tree is more sophisticated since it rests on a small deviation principle (in place of the pigeonhole principle).
+The sketch of the proof of the two $L_2$-norm combinatorial results, Lemma~\ref{lemma:extended-Theorem-1-in-MenVer03} and Lemma~\ref{lemma:extended-Theorem-1-in-MenVer03-gamma-N-dim}, is basically the same.
+Compared to the sketch of the proof of Lemma~\ref{lemma:extended-Lemma-3.5-in-AloBenCesHau97-gamma-G-dim-optimized}, it exhibits two major differences.
+First, the construction of the $2$-separating tree is more sophisticated, since it rests on a small deviation principle (in place of the sole pigeonhole principle).
 Second, one additional step is involved, which implements a probabilistic extraction principle.
 This additional step makes the result dimension free.
-We begin the proof with the formulation of the small deviation principle, inspired by Lemmas~4 to 6 in \citet{MenVer03}.
+We begin the proof with the formulation of the small deviation principle.
+This extension of Lemma~5 in \citet{MenVer03} is tailored to our needs.